 How to Configure a Firewall with UFW

-UFW, or uncomplicated firewall, is a frontend for managing firewall rules Arch Linux, Debian or Ubuntu.
+UFW, or uncomplicated firewall, is a frontend for managing firewall rules in Arch Linux, Debian, or Ubuntu.
 UFW is used through the command line (although it has GUIs available), and aims to make firewall configuration easy (or, uncomplicated).

 Before You Begin

 Familiarize yourself with our Getting Started guide and complete the steps for setting your Linode’s hostname and timezone.